Brightburn: Production

+Development

-The film was announced in December 2017, then untitled, with James Gunn as a producer, his brother Brian and cousin Mark writing the script, and David Yarovesky directing.
+The film was announced in December 2017, then untitled, with James Gunn as a producer, his brother Brian and cousin Mark writing the script, and David Yarovesky directing; The H Collective was fully financing, and producing with James Gunn's Troll Court Entertainment banner.
 In March 2018, Elizabeth Banks, David Denman, Jackson A. Dunn, Meredith Hagner and Matt Jones were cast.
-Gunn was set to appear on a panel to discuss the project at San Diego Comic-Con in July 2018, but his appearance was canceled after news broke that Disney had fired Gunn as director of Guardians of the Galaxy Vol. 3 due to offensive tweets.
+Gunn was set to appear on a panel to discuss the project at San Diego Comic-Con in July 2018, but his appearance was canceled after news broke that Disney had fired Gunn as director of Guardians of the Galaxy Vol. 3 (2023) due to offensive tweets; Gunn would later be reinstated by that October, with his return publicly revealed in March 2019.

+Filming

-Principal photography began in March 2018 and wrapped in May of the same year in the U.S. state of Georgia.
-The building collapse was filmed in Ottawa, Ontario, Canada during the real demolition of the Sir John Carling Building on July 13, 2014.
-The middle school scenes were shot at the now-defunct Patrick Henry High School in Stockbridge, Georgia.
-It is the same location used for both Hawkins Middle and Hawkins High Schools in seasons 1 and 2 of Stranger Things (2016).
+Principal photography began in March 2018 and wrapped in May of that year in the U.S. state of Georgia.
+The building collapse portion of the mid-credits scene uses footage taken from the real-life demolition of the Sir John Carling Building in Ottawa, Ontario, Canada on July 13, 2014.
+The middle school scenes were shot at the now-defunct Patrick Henry High School in Stockbridge, Georgia, the same location used for both Hawkins Middle and Hawkins High Schools in the Netflix series Stranger Things.

-Timothy Williams composed the film score.
-The soundtrack is now released at Sony Classical.

 Release

 Marketing

-There were plans to promote the film at the 2018 San Diego Comic-Con in July, but it was pulled at the last minute in the wake of James Gunn's removal from Walt Disney Studios and Marvel Studios, only for Disney and Marvel to reconcile with Gunn nine months later.
+There were plans to promote the film at the 2018 San Diego Comic-Con in July, but it was pulled at the last minute in the wake of James Gunn's removal from the Walt Disney Studios and Marvel Studios, only for Disney and Marvel to reconcile with Gunn nine months later.
 On December 8, 2018, the first trailer for Brightburn was released online.

 Critics viewed the trailer as an "Ultraman horror movie" due to the intentional similarities to Superman's origin story and as a deconstruction of the character.
 Fast Company stated that "although it's not officially a Superman movie, it walks viewers through every step of Clark Kent's origin story before taking a hard left turn".

 On April 3, 2019, an art contest was launched after the release of the trailer to promote the film, and had concluded on May 20.
 The winners of the contest had their artworks used in marketing for the film, and received $2,000.
 On May 21, 2019, IGN promoted the film by uploading a prank of unsuspecting volunteers with the character Brandon Breyer.
 It was uploaded to their website and YouTube channel.

 Another art contest was launched on August 5 to promote the home media release of the film titled "Band with Brightburn".
 Submissions had to depict other supervillains in reference to the ending scene of the film hinting at other superpowered characters.
 Actor Jackson A. Dunn was the judge of the contest, and it was sponsored by Collider.